orb-lang/qor/doc/md/core/thread.md

 with which to yield it\.

 As a reminder, the only thing this function tells us is if our nest created the coroutine\.
-It isn't the coroutines which are special, with the exceptionan important one\) of the final return value, but rather the nests\.
+It isn't the coroutines which are special, with the exception

-\(
+\(an important one\) of the final return value, but rather the nests\.

 ```lua
 function coroutine.ours(co)
    return not not _ours[co]